In its annual report, IATA also calls for more environment-friendly operations and government support

-According to the new report by IATA — a major trade association of the world’s airlines — a record 4.4 billion passengers travelled by plane in 2018 alone.
-The figure represents an increase of 6.9 per cent over 2017.
+According to the new report by IATA — a major trade association of the world’s airlines — a record 4.4 billion passengers traveled by plane in 2018 alone.
+The figure represents an increase of 6.9 percent over 2017.

 By 2050, airlines will cut net carbon footprint to half 2005 levels